Admissions Application Procedure

 7. TOEFL > 100 if an applicant is from a non-primary English speaking country.
 A TOEFL < 100 means that an accepted candidate will need to take ESL at Queens College before starting the coursework, and potentially during the program.
 A TOEFL < 100 will not be the basis for admission denial.

-*GMAT Equivalencies include: GRE, CFA (Level 1), CPA (1), SOA/CAS exam (1), LSAT, MCAT or 10 years or more of related work experience.
-As an alternative to the GMAT, we now offer an Internal
+*GMAT Equivalencies include: GRE, CFA (Level 1), CPA (1), SOA/CAS exam (1), LSAT, MCAT, 10+ years of related work experience, or alternatively, we now offer an Internal

 Entrance Exam.
 This is a content-based